 Africa Our Home (AOH) is a U.S.-registered 501(c)(3) nonprofit connecting visitors with meaningful experiences in Ghana, Togo, and Benin.
 Through internships, volunteering, and educational programs, we create real community impact while offering deep cultural and historical insight.
 Our flagship initiative, MonTogo.net, delivers high-quality digital literacy education across the region and reflects our commitment to innovation and empowerment.
 Nominated for the 2025 UNESCO Literacy Prizes, AOH combines over a decade of local experience with trusted partnerships to ensure safe, rewarding, and transformative experiences that inspire positive change.

-Africa Our Home offers exceptional internship placements and volunteering opportunities for American and other foreign students, as well as religious and social groups seeking to experience the vibrant African culture.
-Our carefully curated programs are available in captivating destinations in Ghana, Togo, and Benin.
-Allow us to present a glimpse of the remarkable programs we offer, tailored to each unique location:
+Africa Our Home develops meaningful internship placements and volunteer opportunities for university students, educators, and community groups from the United States and other countries who wish to engage with local communities and learn about West African history, culture, and development.Our carefully curated programs are available in Ghana, Togo, and Benin.
+Allow us to present a glimpse of the programs we offer, tailored to each unique location:

 Participants will shadow public health nurses and assist with health education outreach.
 The most common health issues are HIV/AIDS, STDs/STIs, malaria and tuberculosis.
 Other issues include teen pregnancy, family planning practices (breastfeeding) and sanitation.
 Participants also have the opportunity to work with Public Health NGO's where their main role will be to prepare materials and assist with health education events in Schools and Communities.